andreasbergstrm/Data-science-salary-prediction/README.md

 ## Data Cleaning

+The dataset contained many redundant and impractical variables which had to be dropped or transformed.
+There were also many missing data points that had to be dealt with via imputation or dropping variables with too much missing data.

 ## EDA

 I looked at the distributions of the data and the value counts for the various categorical variables.
 Below is a highlight of the distribution of which sector data scientists in this sample works in.